YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/03.09.2024 - Day 23/README.md

-Key points of day 23:
+## Day 23: Key Takeaways

+1. **Building a Capstone Project: Turtle Crossing Game**
+   - Started working on a capstone project: the Turtle Crossing game.

+2. **Leaning on ChatGPT**
-1 - Building a Capstone Project: Turtle Crossing Game 2 - Was pretty easy, I used a lot of chatGPT, but it was mainly because I am lazy to read the document of the turtle.
+   - The project was relatively easy, but I used ChatGPT often due to being a bit lazy to read the Turtle documentation.

-3 - I understand every single part that is happening, the classes are being now clearer to understand and understanding how they work.
+3. **Improved Understanding of Classes**
+   - Gained a clearer understanding of how classes work and how different parts of the code interact through Object-Oriented Programming.